xindongzhang/ECBSR/README.md

 Training and benchmarking data can be downloaded from [DIV2K](https://cv.snu.ac.kr/research/EDSR/DIV2K.tar) and [benchmark](https://cv.snu.ac.kr/research/EDSR/benchmark.tar), respectively.
 Thanks for excellent work by EDSR.

 ### Training & Testing
 You could also try less/larger batch-size, if there are limited/enough hardware resources in your GPU-server.
+ECBSR is trained and tested with colors=1, e.g Y channel out of Ycbcr.
 ```
 cd ECBSR